How to Build a Startup Team With an Entrepreneurial Mindset

 - Create the culture

-- Choose the right candidates.
+- Choose the right candidates

 - Lead by example

-- Nurture in the top down
+- Nurture leaders from the top down

-- Encourage independent management and decision making
+- Encourage independent decision-making

 - Stimulate creativity